 These give~\cite{Mueller:2002zm},

-where $b_0$ is the coefficient of the logarithm in the one loop QCD $\beta$-function~\footnote{Sub-leading corrections in $Y$ to $Q_S$ have been computed to high order and are discussed in \cite{Beuf:2010aw}.}.
-The running coupling results give a power law increase of the amplitude consistent with the HERA data.
-Further, the qualitative features of geometric scaling persist even after including running coupling effects and next-to-leading-logarithms (NLLx) corrections to the BFKL kernel are accounted for, albeit the window for geometrical scaling is significantly smaller~\cite{Triantafyllopoulos:2008yn}.
+where $b_0$ is the coefficient of the logarithm in the one loop QCD $\beta$-function\footnote{Sub-leading corrections in $Y$ to $Q_S$ have been computed to high order~\cite{Beuf:2010aw}.}.
+The running coupling results are well approximated by a power law increase of the amplitude consistent with the HERA data.
+Further, qualitative features of geometric scaling persist, albeit the window for geometrical scaling is significantly smaller~\cite{Triantafyllopoulos:2008yn}.

 For a large nucleus at the saturation boundary $Y_0\propto \log^2(A^{1/3})$, one recovers the $A^{1/3}$ scaling of the saturation scale in the MV model from \Eq{eq:QS-RC} for $Y_0 \gg Y$.
-A striking result, for $Y\gg Y_0$, is that the saturation scale for fixed impact parameter becomes independent of $A$. {\it Strongly correlated gluons in the asymptotic Regge limit, lose memory of the initial conditions whereby they were generated.}
+A striking result for $Y\gg Y_0$ is that the saturation scale for a fixed impact parameter becomes independent of $A$. {\it In the asymptotic Regge limit, strongly correlated gluons in the nuclear wavefunctions lose memory of the initial conditions whereby they were generated.}